 Ziba and Mark have extended this family-run center to all of their employees, which Ziba and Mark refer to as the “Holding Hands” family.

 Today, they have over 300 family members who carry out their mission.
-The Nassabs have been operating Holding Hands since 2003 and currently have 3 locations in the greater Los Angeles area, Burbank, and Calabasas.
+The Nassabs have been operating Holding Hands since 2003 and currently have 4 locations in the greater Los Angeles area, Burbank, Calabasas and Whittier.
 So, as you can see, this is more than just an agency or a corporate-owned business; rather, our work comes from the heart.

 Not only do the Nassabs operate Holding Hands, they are also active philanthropists in the autism and mental health community.
 You will often find them at local fundraising events and causes where they volunteer, participate, and donate to bring awareness, and help raise funds for causes dear to their hearts.